cds-astro/cds-stc-rust/README.md

 ## Motivations

-This library is to be used in [MOC lib Rust](https://github.com/cds-astro/cds-moc-rust) to support the creation of MOCs -- S-MOCs but also ST-MOCs, F-MOCs, ... -- from (simple) STC−S descriptions.
+This library has been first developped to be used in [MOC lib Rust](https://github.com/cds-astro/cds-moc-rust) to support the creation of MOCs -- S-MOCs but why not ST-MOCs, F-MOCs, ... -- from STC−Strings.
-E.g., this feature has been requested in [MOCPy](https://github.com/cds-astro/mocpy), see [issue #111](https://github.com/cds-astro/mocpy/issues/111).
+This feature has been requested in [MOCPy](https://github.com/cds-astro/mocpy), see [issue #111](https://github.com/cds-astro/mocpy/issues/111).

 It may also be used in: